zerodecimal/zerodecimal-oracle_inventory/README.md

  Agent nodes will need to be able to install the xml-simple Ruby gem using the puppet_gem provider.
 The ensure_packages function is used for this, to give users the freedom to manage this package resource in another module.

+ If you wish to avoid the xml-simple requirement, there is a REXML version of the fact script under examples.
+Feel free to pull it out and put it under some other module.
+It produces the same output but takes a little bit longer to run.

 ### Setup Requirements

 puppetlabs/stdlib >= 4.13.1 is required.